MityoD/Contractors_Hub/README.md

 Contractor:
 >Guest can become contractor from Contractors/Become button
->Contractors can save offers for all available jobs in the Jobs menu
+>Contractors can send offers for all available jobs in the Jobs menu
 >Search tools
 >>Tools can be added to user's cart where quantity is selected, address is required to submit the order.
 From the menu button the user can review his order status.